 We would like to introduce you to the launch of our new Kiddies Carnival presentation for 2020 – Inaru’s Gift – Traditional Mas Reimagined.
 We had a fabulous launch and look forward to you registering with us.
-Our presentation will focus around a touching story of personal struggle and history.
-Kids 6-12 register early for $100 and ask about our discount and payment plans.
-Stay tuned for more
+Our presentation will focus around a touching story of personal struggle and TRIUMPH.
+Kids 6-12 register early for $100 OFF and ask about our DISCOUNTS and payment plans.
+Stay tuned for more!

 Never to be forgotten the Shades of I-She series rolls into Tobago this weekend 14th and 15th September, 2019

 The Office of the Prime Minister (Gender and Child Affairs) in collaboration with the Member of Parliament for Tobago East (the Honourable Ayanna Webster-Roy) and the Member of Parliament for Tobago West (the Honourable Shamfa Cudjoe) invites you to RSVP and attend…….

 This event will feature a play entitled ‘Shades of I-She: Every Woman’s Story’ (an Indigenous Creative Arts Network Production, written and directed by Eintou Pearl Springer which focuses on Gender Based Violence.
 These initiatives will allow for a different kind of dialogue and engagement on the topic of gender based violence utilizing the creative arts.

 ….Tobago Here We Come!